-Penny Stocks for Dummies
+1. Penny Stocks for Dummies

 Penny stock veteran and all-round nice guy, Peter Leeds teamed up with Wiley to launch the book.
 Originally the book was released in 2013, but a second edition was released in 2016 to keep up to date with the market.
-It provides a great insight for beginners with no previous knowledge of trading – advising investors on how to avoid scams, read financial reports and perform basic technical analysis.
+It provides a great insight for penny stock beginners with no previous knowledge of trading – advising investors on how to avoid scams, read financial reports and perform basic technical analysis.

-The Complete Penny Stock Course
+2. The Complete Penny Stock Course

-Jamil basically takes Timothy Sykes’ lessons and breaks it down into a digestible form so people don’t have to watch hundreds of hours of video lessons.
-The main criticism from customers were some of the pictures were hard to read and pages were falling out.
+Jamil basically takes Timothy Sykes’ lessons and breaks it down into a digestible form so people don’t have to rewatch hours of video lessons.
+The main criticism from customers was some of the pictures were hard to read and pages were falling out.
 The content is good, it’s just that the book quality is poor.
-But for $29, the book is a bargain compared to the amount of useful information available within.
+But for $29, the book is a bargain compared to the amount of useful information available.

 Jamil is a former challenge student of Sykes and is currently the Chief Technology Officer at StocksToTrade.
 This is probably why a whole chapter is dedicated to using the software.

-An American Hedge Fund
+3. An American Hedge Fund

 While his story is an entertaining read, it doesn’t provide much education in regards to learning how to trade and doesn’t discuss trading strategies in much depth.
 Sykes released ‘An American Hedge Fund’ for free online and can be downloaded as a PDF to your computer or kindle!
 Perfect reading material for aspiring stock traders with plenty of free time.

-Invest in Penny Stocks: A Guide to Profitable Trading
+4. Invest in Penny Stocks: A Guide to Profitable Trading

 Another stock trading book released by Peter Leeds in 2011.
-The books content is very similar to ‘Penny Stocks for Dummies’.
+The book’s content is very similar to ‘Penny Stocks for Dummies’.
 The one thing I don’t like is how Leeds continually promotes his newsletter to readers throughout.
 Even if only 1% of readers end up paying for his subscription, Leeds will still make a hefty profit.
 While there’s nothing wrong with making money at least be more subtle about promoting your own services!